-Iyengar yoga is named after BKS Iyengar who dedicated his life to practising and teaching yoga and was instrumental in bringing yoga to the West.
+Iyengar yoga is named after Bellur Krisnamachar Sundararaja (BKS) Iyengar who dedicated his life to practising and teaching yoga and was instrumental in bringing yoga to the West.

-Classes can involve intense stretching and students leave feeling lighter and calmer.
+Classes are varied each week and involve alignment and extension, with students feeling lighter and calmer.
 The immediate benefits are greater flexibility, strength, improved health and a quieter mind.

-Props, which were first developed by BKS Iyengar and are now widely used across many yoga styles, are used to help students work safely with the correct action to develop strength, flexibility and control to achieve their full potential.
+Props, which were first developed by Mr Iyengar and are now used across many yoga styles, are used to help students work safely with the correct action to achieve their full potential.

 Iyengar was a sickly child and was advised to start yoga in his teens to improve his health.
 He studied under his brother-in-law, the Guru Krishnamacharya, whom he travelled with giving demonstrations and started teaching in Pune in 1937.